Keragen/lUnet/READme.txt

 Parallelism:
 - `makeCluster(5)` sets the number of workers (per subfolder).

-Run the script in R. At the end it prints: `all done!!`
+Run the script in R. If no problem occur, at the end it prints: `all done!!`

 ---